-Benchmark name MSCI ACWI (Net Return) Benchmark definition The index measures the performance of the large and mid-capitalization equity segment across developed and emerging markets worldwide.
+Benchmark name MSCI ACWI Index (Net Return) Benchmark definition The index measures the performance of the large and mid-capitalization equity segment across developed and emerging markets worldwide.
 Use of the benchmark as investment universe.
 In general, the majority of the Sub-Fund's financial instruments are part of the benchmark.
-This said, investments outside this benchmark are admitted. in the determination of risk levels / parameters

-Deviation level of the portfolio composition from the benchmark

-The Sub-Fund being managed actively, its objective is not to invest in all constituents of the benchmark, nor to invest to the same extent in the constituents of the benchmark.
-Under normal market conditions, the tracking error of the Sub-Fund will be important, this is over 4%

-This measure is an estimation of the deviation of the Sub-Fund's performance compared to the performance of the benchmark.
+This said, investments outside this benchmark are admitted. in the determination of risk levels / parameters Deviation level of the portfolio composition from the benchmark The Sub-Fund being managed actively, its objective is not to invest in all constituents of the benchmark, nor to invest to the same extent in the constituents of the benchmark.
+Under normal market conditions, the tracking error of the Sub-Fund will be important, this is over 4% This measure is an estimation of the deviation of the Sub-Fund's performance compared to the performance of the benchmark.
 The more the tracking error is important, the more deviations compared to the benchmark are important.
 The effective tracking error depends notably on the market conditions (volatility and correlations between financial instruments) and can deviate from the expected tracking error.

-MSCI Limited

-This benchmark is provided by MSCI Limited which is, since Brexit, an entity benefiting from the transitional provision of article 51, §5 of the Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds and amending Directives 2008/48/EC and 2014/17/EU and Regulation (EU) No 596/2014.
+Benchmark MSCI Limited provider MSCI Limited is an entity authorised with the ESMA in accordance with article 36 of the Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds and amending Directives 2008/48/EC and 2014/17/EU and Regulation (EU) No 596/2014.
 The Management Company has adopted robust written plans to cover the cases where the publication of the benchmark has been stopped or where major changes in that benchmark have occurred.
 The Board of Directors of the SICAV, based on these plans, may choose another benchmark, if appropriate.
 Any such change of benchmark will be reflected in an updated Prospectus.
 Such plans are available free of charge, upon request, at the registered office of the Management Company.